Frijol/climate-change/notes/effects.md

 # Effects of climate change
+* Sea chimneys (major in the ocean conveyor) are moving as the Arctic ice disappears, and are now disappearing.
+We're down to one in the Greenland Sea.
+[Pearce, xxi][Pearce]

 ## Mass extinctions
 * There have been five major extinction events in known natural history where species diversity plummeted in a short period of time – called the "Big Five".
 We are currently in a period of possibly similar extinction event proportions, likely caused by humans.
 Theorists are already terming this the "Sixth Extinction."
 [Kolbert, 3][Kolbert]
+* The change in temperature projected by 2100 is ~as big as the temperature swings of the ice ages, but at least 10 times faster.
+In order for organisms to survive, they will have to adapt an order of magnitude faster than they have before.
+[Kolbert, 161-162][Kolbert]
+* Species-area relationship: S=cA^z where z<1.
+S = number of species, A = area, c = some constant (asymptotal graph).
+As conditions change, directly or indirectly by climate, a species's ability to adapt or move (incl. dispersal over generations) to stay in favorable conditions determines its survival.
+Based on this, about 24% (pretty definitely this order of magnitude) of species will be committed to extinction by 2050 if current climate change rates continue.
+This puts the current extinction at a "lesser" extinction level compared to the earth's history, not quite on par with a big five extinction event [Kolbert, 166-168][Kolbert]

 ## Ocean dead zones
 * Runoff: fertilizers and pesticides, lawn maintenance, etc. leach into the ocean.
 Because of this, there are now more than 400 "dead zones" in the ocean, where nitrogen & phosphorous excess from this runoff cause algal blooms.
 Decomposition of these vast quantities of algae sucks oxygen from the surrounding water, making an oxygen-free space where sea creatures often cannot survive.
 [Barber, 216][Barber]